cliffordcele/SQLChallenges/1. Danny's Dinner/README.md

 # Problem Statement

-Danny wants to use the data to answer a few simple questions about his customers.
-Having a deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.
+Danny wants to use customer data to answer a few simple questions about them.
+Having a deeper connection with his customers will help him deliver a better, and more personalised experience for his loyal customers.

 # Data